gersonmoraes/dryunit/README.md

 This project is *framework independent*.
 It changes the AST, but relies on the user environment to provide and validate the appropriate dependencies.
 The project itself remains *light*, even if support for new test frameworks supporting similar workflows is added in the future.

 This is project is *low maintenance*.
 Thanks to OCaml's parser and the [Migrate-Parsetree](https://github.com/ocaml-ppx/ocaml-migrate-parsetree) project, this ppx  knows very little about the actual source syntax and already works on all major OCaml versions supporting ppx.

-New features like timestamp based caching and configuration for the detection profiles are things to be desired.
-Maybe even per suite hooks like *before* and *after*, activated explicitly with an extension parameter.
-Time and user base motivation will tell.